oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/hello-world/hello-world.md

 ## Task 2: Create a Simple Graph using PGQL

 1. The following screenshot shows Graph Studio user interface with the menu, or navigation, icons on the left.
-They naviagte to the Home, Models, Graphs, Notebooks, Templates, and Jobs pages respectively.
+They navigate to the Home, Models, Graphs, Notebooks, Templates, and Jobs pages respectively.

     ![Graph Studio home screen](./images/home-page.png "Graph Studio home screen ")